Commander Juston Kuch

 United States Navy

-Commander Will Mathis is a native of Houston, TX and graduated from the U.S. Naval Academy in 2000, earning a Bachelor of Science in Mechanical Engineering while graduating with distinction as a Trident Scholar.
-Following commissioning, he attended the University of Texas at Austin where he earned a Masters of Science in Mechanical Engineering.
-In August 2004, he was designated a Naval Aviator in Meridian, MS.
+Commander Juston Kuch is a native of Valparaiso, IN and graduated from Bradley University in 2000, earning a Bachelor of Science degree in Mechanical Engineering while graduating Cum Laude.
+In January 2003 he was designated a Naval Aviator in Meridian, MS.

-Commander Mathis has over 2600 mishap free flight hours and over 600 carrier arrested landings and is authorized to wear the Defense Meritorious Service Medal, Air Medal (Strike/Flight), Navy Commendation Medal (three awards), Joint Service Achievement Medal, Navy Achievement Medal (two awards), as well as various unit and campaign awards.
+Commander Kuch has 2,900 flight hours and 600 carrier arrestments and is the recipient of the Defense Meritorious Service Medal, Strike Flight Air Medal (four awards), Navy Commendation Medal (three awards), Navy Achievement Medal (three awards) and numerous campaign and unit medals and citations.